-Masterchef 2020 final: Thomas Frake is crowned the winner
+MasterChef 2020 final: Thomas Frake is crowned the winner

-Speaking after his victory, Thomas said winning the series ‘blew his mind,’ and described it as a ‘dream come true.’
+He said: ‘My real appreciation for food started after travels to Greece and Spain, experiencing the Mediterranean diet for the first time.

-Sensational: Thomas Frake has been crowned the winner of Masterchef 2020, after winning over John Torode and Greg Wallace with his take on classic pub dishes
+‘I love to understand why and how ingredients are cultivated where they are, the people that farm them and the origin of recipes.
+That’s why I love the classics amplified and done well.’

-Thomas won over John and Greg with his incredible version of pub favourites, with a starter of monkfish scampi with pickled fennel, gherkins, onions and tartar sauce.
+Thomas won over judges John Torode and Gregg Wallace with his incredible version of pub favourites, with a starter of monkfish scampi with pickled fennel, gherkins, onions and tartar sauce.

 For his main course he opted for ox cheek braised in black treacle, with crispy onions, shredded vegetables and horseradish mash.